tsgates/arch-wiki-markdown/wiki/JFS_Filesystem.md

 to get a performance boost out of one's hardware.
 Even Linus Torvalds seems to be a proponent of this optimization [9].

+> Note:

-Note:One may also specify a relatime option which updates the atime if the previous atime is older than the mtime or ctime [10].
+-   One may also specify a relatime option which updates the atime if the previous atime is older than the mtime or ctime [10].
 In terms of performance, this will not be as fast as the noatime mount option, but is useful if using applications that need to know when files were last read (like mutt).

-Note:Using the noatime/relatime option can improve disk performance with any file system, not just JFS.
+-   Using the noatime/relatime option can improve disk performance with any file system, not just JFS.

-Here is an example /etc/fstab entry with the noatime tag
+Here is an example /etc/fstab entry with the noatime tag:

     /dev/sdb1 /media/backup jfs rw,users,noauto,noatime 0  0

 One may also mount a file system with the noatime attribute by invoking something similar to the following:

-    mount -o noatime -t jfs /dev/jfs_dev /mnt/jfs_fs
+    # mount -o noatime -t jfs /dev/jfs_dev /mnt/jfs_fs

 Note:Access time is NOT the same as the last-modified time.
 Disabling access time will still enable you to see when files were last modified by a write operation.

-> Journal Modes
+> Journal modes

-JFS does not support various journal modes like Ext3.
+JFS does not support various journal modes like ext3.
 Thus, passing the mount option data=writeback with mount or in /etc/fstab will have no effect on a JFS file system.
 JFS's current journaling mode is similar to Ext3's default journaling mode: ordered [11].